Safety

 Malaria & Vaccinations

-Malaria is present in Timbavati, but the risk is small and mostly present during the wet summer months (October through April).
+Malaria is present in Timbavati, but the risk is small and mostly occurs during the wet summer months (from roughly September to May).
 It is advisable to wear DEET-based mosquito repellent and to take antimalarial medication.
 In addition, several vaccinations are recommended when traveling to South Africa – please get advice from your travel clinic.

 Wildlife Viewing